UlviDemirsoy/JavaReflection/README.md

 ## Default Schema Classes

-The application automatically registers schemas for these classes:
+The application automatically registers schemas for these classes with reflection schema seeding:
 - Skin
 - PurchaseProduct
 - Offer